michaelwaheb/Ecommerce_automation/README.md

      brew install allure # For macOS
      choco install allure # For Windows
      ```
+**Login Data**:
-**Ensure before running the test to add a valid Test Mail and password for the Amazon account in 'src/test/java/resources/TestData.java'**
+   - Ensure before running the test to add a valid Test Mail and password for the Amazon account in 'src/test/java/resources/TestData.java'

 ---

 ## Running the Tests